How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 How Far Back Do Background Checks Go in Ohio?

-The important thing to remember in regard to how far back do background checks go in Ohio is that different checks will have different rules.
+The important thing to remember in regard to how far back background checks go in Ohio is that different checks will have different rules.
 When it comes to how far back can a background check for employment in Ohio go, they can go back forever for most of the checks like employment and education history.

 As far as how far back does a criminal background check go in Ohio, it can legally go back forever but in most cases will only look at the last 7 years of criminal history.